 Alas, it is probably more complicated than that.
 Based on obsolete data, Marjorie Fish’s interpretation of Betty Hill’s map has been shown to be wrong.
 In the early 1990s the European Hipparcos (“High precision parallax collecting satellite) mission measured the distances to more than a hundred thousand stars around the Sun more accurately than ever before.
 Some turned out to be much further away than previously thought.
 Other research has looked at stars included in Fish’s research.
 Two, 54 and 107 Piscium, have been revealed to be variable stars, while Gliese 67 and Tau 1 Eridani are in fact close binaries.
 Then some stars discounted by Fish have turned out to be potential abodes for life after all, for example Epsilon Eridani is not after all a binary star.
 Using Fish’s own assumptions and more up to date data, six of the fifteen stars chosen by her must be excluded.
 The Fish interpretation falls to pieces at this point, and at some point Fish herself confirmed this (see update section at the end).
 As far as I know, this was first pointed out in an article Goodbye Zeta Reticuli by Brett Holman published in the November 2008 Fortean Times and the silence which has followed from supporters of the Hill’s account has been telling.
 Using more up-to- date details of nearby stars, one could probably come up with a reasonable match with completely different stars (no UFOlogist appears to want to do this), but that is beside the point, the whole idea that Betty Hill was accurately reproducing something she really saw is flawed.

 Remember it was drawn from memory, so any correlation with the real stars is almost certainly the result of chance; the idea that this correlation can be tested and found to be accurate to so-many thousand decimal places is fantasy.
-I have never understood why it has ever been taken seriously, being based what seem to me several big assumptions.
+I have never understood why it has ever been taken seriously, being based on what seem to me several big assumptions.

 - Hypnosis is a real mental state which enables ‘lost’ memories to be recovered (to me it appear a kind of roleplaying game played by the subject and hypnotist).

 - An individual can reproduce from memory dots on a map with accuracy down to the millimetre?
 (Does anyone know how often Betty redrew the map?
 Was each copy identical?)
-Note Betty Hill herself appears to have been unsure just how accurate her drawing was.
+Note that Betty Hill herself appears to have been unsure just how accurate her drawing was.
 She wrote “As for the 8 background stars – I really do not know if they exist and in that position, or if I added them to try to show that the other stars were seen on the sky map in the background.
 I know I added them to show that stars were in the background; however, as to their position on the original skymap, I am not sure.”

 None of these seem believable to me.
 I believe that the correlation with some real stars reported by Marjorie Fish is the result of chance.
 Betty Hill’s drawing is in no way at all proof of alien contact.
 I have no idea what really happened to the Hills on that September night but I am certain that the Hill Abduction case is not after all evidence of extraterrestrial visitation to our planet.